Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental results and discussion

-In the single spin limit, the shift in frequency of the LER resonance provides a `dispersive readout' of the qubit state, a well established technique for superconducting qubits \cite{Schuster2005, Wallraff2005} that has nowadays been extended to other qubit realizations coupled to circuit quantum electrodynamics platforms.\cite{Scarlino2019} Here, we are instead dealing with an ensemble of spins with different characteristic frequencies.
-Each pulse excites only the part of the distribution that lies within its bandwidth $\sim 1/(50 \, \mu\rm{s}) = 20$ kHz centered at $\omega_{\rm{pump}}$.
+In the single spin limit, $\delta \omega_{\rm r}$ provides a `dispersive readout' of the qubit state, a well established technique for superconducting qubits \cite{Schuster2005, Wallraff2005} that has nowadays been extended to other qubit realizations coupled to circuit quantum electrodynamics platforms \cite{Scarlino2019}.
+Here, we are instead dealing with an ensemble of spins with different characteristic frequencies.
+Each pump pulse, with a finite duration $\sim 50 \mu$s, excites only the part of the distribution that lies within its bandwidth $\sim 1/(50 \, \mu\rm{s}) = 20$ kHz centered at $\omega_{\rm{pump}}$.
 Therefore, by sweeping $\omega_{\rm pump}$ a direct picture of the spin frequency distribution can be obtained.
-Dispersive spectroscopy has been applied to characterize molecular spins by means of coplanar resonators. \cite{Bonizzoni2021} The present platform allows scanning $\omega_{\rm pump}$ over a wider range, as these pulses are generated by an open transmission line.
+Dispersive spectroscopy has been applied to characterize molecular spins by means of coplanar resonators \cite{Bonizzoni2021}.
+The present platform allows scanning $\omega_{\rm pump}$ over a wider range, as these pulses are generated by an open transmission line.